pescobar/ansible-role-dehydrated/README.md

   vars:

-    # required by [geerlingguy.apache](https://galaxy.ansible.com/geerlingguy/apache) so ssl vhosts are only configured when the ssl certificate exists.
+    # this var is required by role "geerlingguy.apache" so ssl vhosts
+    # are only configured when the ssl certificate exists.
     apache_ignore_missing_ssl_certificate: false

     apache_global_vhost_settings: |